trambarhq/relaks-starwars-example/README.md

 Relaks Star Wars Example
 ------------------------
-This is an example demonstrating how to build a data-driven web page using Relaks.
-[Relaks](https://github.com/chung-leong/relaks) is a [React](https://reactjs.org/) component that let you implement an asynchronous render method.
-In lieu of a `ReactElement`, `renderAsync()` returns a [promise](https://promisesaplus.com/) of a `ReactElement`.
-When the promise is fulfilled, the element is rendered.
+This is an example demonstrating how to build a data-driven web page using [Relaks](https://github.com/chung-leong/relaks).
+In lieu of React proper, we'll be using [Preact](https://preactjs.com/).

-This example actually employs [Preact](https://preactjs.com/).
 Aside from different import statements and initiation code, the example would work the same way with React.
 Preact was chosen because the small size and simplicity of Relaks will likely appeal most to developers using Preact.

-The data source for this example is [swapi.co](https://swapi.co/), a public Star Wars knowledge base powered by [Django](https://www.djangoproject.com/).
+The data source for this example will be [swapi.co](https://swapi.co/), a public Star Wars knowledge base powered by [Django](https://www.djangoproject.com/).
 The web page shows a list of Star Wars characters.
 When you click on a name, it shows additional information about him/her/it.
 You can see it in action [here](https://trambar.io/examples/starwars-iv/).

 ![Screenshot](docs/img/screenshot.png)